 Can you count how many Facebook live stream events or Zoom webinars you’ve been to over the past years?
 Virtual conferences are now a regular part of people’s online lives as the world moves towards remote participation.

 An online or virtual event is just like an in-person event, but it occurs entirely online instead of in a physical location.
 Unlike webinars that are basically value-laden single sessions, a virtual conference can have multiple sessions for three to seven days.

 You can conduct various online events, depending on your specific goal.
-It can be a simple meeting or conference with like-minded people.
-It can be a virtual trade show or a job fair.
+It can be a 90 minute workshop or live virtual event with training on a specific topic.
+It can be a virtual conference, trade show or a job fair.
 It can even be a virtual summit, which brings together top industry experts to deliver presentations that attendees can watch and participate in.

 Other virtual events that you can host include product launches, sales conferences, training hubs, and even town hall meetings.

-As a business owner, what makes virtual summits an attractive option over, say, a live event?
-Check out the following reasons why virtual events are going to be the norm in 2020.
+As a business owner, what makes virtual events an attractive option over, say, a live event?
+Check out the following reasons why virtual events are going to be the norm in 2024.

 Why are virtual events taking off?